-I’m one of those lucky garden writers who gets sent plants to try out about a year before the plants are introduced to the public.
+I’m one of those lucky garden writers who gets sent new plant introductions to try out about a year before the plants are introduced to the public.
 This is fun for me because they’re free (thank you, Proven Winners and Sakata!) and because I get a chance to see what kinds of color trends and plant styles will be on the market next year.

 For the plants, this is their final exam before graduation.
 They’ve been tested like crazy in greenhouses and growing ranges, but always under the care of horticulturists.
 Now, they must undergo testing by regular gardeners — avid gardeners, of course, but ones that have other jobs, families and the usual distractions from plant maintenance.
 Good luck to them all!